wchswchs/shardingsphere-plus/README.md

 ## Features
 -   Support custom sharding algorithm with parameters
--   Seamless compatibility with ShardingSphere of version 4
+-   Fully compatible with ShardingSphere of version 4

 ## How to use
 -   Add ShardingSphere-Plus dependency